 Figure 1: Example of a resolution grid

 This test has to be performed using a resolution grid.
-An example of a resolution grid is shown in .
+An example of a resolution grid is shown in Figure 1.
 The length of the resolution grid must be such that it covers the entire length of the photocathode.
 The resolution grid shall have a repeated pattern of “10 pairs of x lp/mm grid and 1 pair of x/5 lp/mm”.
 Where “x lp/mm” is the spatial resolution that the seller has to demonstrate, and it must be equal to or better than the specification in the requirement of the SCS.